sagarjain0456/invoice-pdf-generator/README.md

 # Setup Instructions for Windows OS users:
 ## Backend (FastAPI)

-1. Install Python (if not already installed)
+1. Install Python (if not already installed):
-Download the latest Python installer from https://www.python.org/downloads/ During installation, make sure to check "Add Python to PATH"
+a) Download the latest Python installer from https://www.python.org/downloads/
+b) During installation, make sure to check "Add Python to PATH"

 2. Open a terminal and navigate to the backend folder: cd backend